MG Software.

 We are not abandoning AI tools.
 Far from it.
 But the METR study validated something we had already noticed: AI works best as an accelerator for specific tasks, not as a general-purpose speed boost.

 Our internal workflow uses Cursor extensively for scaffolding new components, writing unit tests, and generating API client code.
 For these tasks, we consistently see 30-50% time savings.
 But for architectural decisions, code review, and debugging production issues, we rely on human expertise.
+If you are evaluating AI-powered editors, see our comparison of the best IDE and code editors in 2026.

-The key insight is that AI tools amplify your existing workflow — they do not replace it.
+The key insight is that AI tools amplify your existing workflow.
+They do not replace it.
 If your development process is well-structured, AI makes it faster.
 If it is chaotic, AI makes it chaotically faster, which is worse.
 Invest in your engineering practices first, then layer AI on top.

 If you are looking to adopt AI tools effectively in your development team, let us talk.
 We have learned these lessons the hard way so you do not have to.